 So, now what happens?
 The student is rightfully concerned about being labeled as mentally ill and having his rights restricted.
 While this new law has some positive changes, such as letting teachers be armed, the ability to abuse the power is exponential.
 Claiming to idolize school shooters may be sickening, but it’s not illegal.
 It’s not a threat to go on a mass shooting spree; it’s a statement protected by our freedom of speech.
 But in this case, it also led to a man losing his Second Amendment rights.

-The new law also requires a three-day holding period before purchasing a firearm and has raised the age to 21 to be able to buy legally.We value your comments!
-Please weigh in on our comment section below.
+The new law also requires a three-day holding period before purchasing a firearm and has raised the age to 21 to be able to buy legally.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com